twr14152/containerlabs_sandbox/README.md

 - After some digging I found I was making too difficult to ssh into cEOS containerlab has that working out of the gates
 - FRR is a much lighter performant image with my Mac M1.
 - FRR/first_lab - basically just tested the routing and got ssh working
-  - How to run multiple commands on frr router
+  - How to run multiple commands on frr router from shell
     - docker exec <host> sh -c "vtysh -c '<>' -c '<>'"
     - docker exec clab-frr_lab-router1 sh -c "vtysh -c 'show version' -c 'show interface eth0' -c 'show ip route'"
 - ceos_labs/lab1 - first functional arista lab on this platform